-To be in good standing, JD students must earn a cumulative required course GPA of 2.3 or better, as set forth in the "JD Degree Requirements" section of this Handbook, and a cumulative GPA of 2.0 or better in all courses, and must have earned a 'D' or better in all required courses at the time of evaluation.
-All students who are not disqualified under section H.1. above are deemed to be in good standing until their first official evaluation.
-See section 3, below, for evaluation periods that occur at the end of the designated evaluation semester for full-time and part-time JD students.
-See section C.1, above, for the list of required courses that are subject to this provision.
+To be in good standing, JD students must earn a cumulative required course GPA of 2.3 or better, as set forth in the JD Degree Requirements section, and a cumulative GPA of 2.0 or better in all courses, and must have earned a "D" or better in all required courses at the time of evaluation.
+All students who are not disqualified under the "First Semester GPA Requirement" above are deemed to be in good standing until their first official evaluation.
+See the evaluation period tables below for evaluation periods that occur at the end of the designated evaluation semester for full-time and part-time JD students.
+All JD required courses are subject to this provision.